Help With Accessibility

 After installing Acrobat Reader, double-click a PDF file to automatically start Acrobat Reader and view the file.
 Or you can start Acrobat Reader first, then choose File Open to open and view a PDF file.

-If you have difficulty accessing any of the content on this website please contact us.
+If you have difficulty accessing any of the content on this website please let us know via the Public Libraries Help Desk.